zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 Equation 17.137 can be found in [Stratton 7.11].
-Unfortunately, the author does not show the entire derivation and, in the process, arrives at the result with the opposite sign.
+The author does not show the entire derivation, and, unfortunately, arrives at the result with the opposite sign.

-For our purposes, the most useful expression of the incident field given by Equation 17.133 is in terms of the vector spherical harmonics (as shown by Equations 17.80-17.81):
+For many purposes, the most useful expression of the incident field given by Equation 17.133 is in terms of the vector spherical harmonics (as shown by Equations 17.80-17.81):

 $$ \tag{17.138}
 \begin{aligned}